-This means that the contents of the container are protected from contact with air.
+Airless containers are a type of plastic bottle or jar where the contents are protected from contact with air.
 This is because when the product is dispensed from the container using a lotion pump, air is prevented from re-entering the container to replace the displaced lotion.

 This has the effect of reducing the pressure inside the container compared to the outside ambient pressure.
 This pressure differential forces a piston (in the case of piston airless containers) or an internal bag (in the case of bag-in-bottle or otherwise known as delaminating airless containers) to move and compress the product inside the container.
 This reduces the physical capacity inside the container to match the volume of the residual product, creating an air free environment within the container.